mrjgreen/blog/content/post/building-a-blog-1.md

 series = "Building a Blog"
 +++

-I recently started a new job working remotely and allowing me more free time, so I decided to start a blog to keep track of my personal projects.
+I recently started a new job working remotely, freeing up the hour or so I'd usually spend commuting each day.
+My intention is to use this time to start a blog.

 For now, the content can wait - first item on the list: **choose a blogging platform** :)